ramdhanhdy/SchoolSyncV2/docs/scratchpad.md

 Implementation Plan: `docs/implementation-plan/simplify-onboarding-experience.md`
 Status: All tasks completed.
 Implementation successful and committed.

-**CURRENT Task:** Management Dashboard Implementation Implementation Plan: `docs/implementation-plan/management-dashboard.md`
+**COMPLETED Task:** Management Dashboard Implementation Implementation Plan: `docs/implementation-plan/management-dashboard.md`
-Status: Planning completed.
-Ready for execution.
+Status: Dashboard integration completed.
+New ManagementDashboard component successfully integrated into main dashboard route with comprehensive mock data.
+Development server running for testing.

 All previous tasks in the scratchpad are now marked as complete.
 <!-- Add new task references above this line -->